scozv/blog/src/content/blog/2016-04-05-fully-migrating-from-bitbucket-cloud-issue-system-to-jira-server.md

 ---
-layout: post
 title: "Fully Migrating from Bitbucket Cloud Issue System to JIRA Server"
+postSlug: bitbucket-issue-to-jira
+pubDatetime: 2016-04-05 21:30:02+08:00
 description: ""
 category: "guide"
-tags: ["markdown","ci","git", "jira", "project"]
+tags: ["markdown", "ci", "git", "jira", "project"]
 lang: en
 ---

 {% include JB/setup %}

 # Abstract

 {:.no_toc}

 > This post will give a full migration guide from Bitbucket Cloud Issue
 > to JIRA Server, including:
 >
-> * Import legacy Bitbucket Cloud Issue into JIRA Server,
+> - Import legacy Bitbucket Cloud Issue into JIRA Server,
-> * Build Dual-direction connection between Bitbucket Cloud and JIRA Server,
+> - Build Dual-direction connection between Bitbucket Cloud and JIRA Server,
-> * Upgrade the issue ticket number in git commits history,
+> - Upgrade the issue ticket number in git commits history,
-> to archive the __FULL__ migration.
+>   to archive the **FULL** migration.
 >
-> This post will __NOT__ cover the topics below:
+> This post will **NOT** cover the topics below:
 >
-> * Why I choose JIRA instead of other issue system,
+> - Why I choose JIRA instead of other issue system,
-> * Why I choose Bitbucket Cloud instead of other git server,
+> - Why I choose Bitbucket Cloud instead of other git server,
-> * Why I choose Ubuntu 14.04 Server instead of other OS.
+> - Why I choose Ubuntu 14.04 Server instead of other OS.

 <!--more-->

-* Will be replaced with the ToC, excluding the "Contents" header {:toc}
+- Will be replaced with the ToC, excluding the "Contents" header {:toc}

 # Core Ideas of My Understanding of a Project

-__Loose Coupling__ and __CI__ are two core ideas of my understanding of a project.
+**Loose Coupling** and **CI** are two core ideas of my understanding of a project.

 ## Loose Coupling

-* A project MUST be separated into a series of INDEPENDENT modules,
+- A project MUST be separated into a series of INDEPENDENT modules,
-* Each module will be a code repository,
+- Each module will be a code repository,
-* The communication among these INDEPENDENT modules is not depended on source code, it is depended on the API docs.
+- The communication among these INDEPENDENT modules is not depended on source code, it is depended on the API docs.

 ## Continuous Integration

-* Each module MUST contains the necessary tests with at least 80% code covered,
+- Each module MUST contains the necessary tests with at least 80% code covered,
-* An infrastructure module MUST satisfy 100% code coverage,
+- An infrastructure module MUST satisfy 100% code coverage,
-* A RESTful Service module MUST contain the `FakeRequest` BDD test,
+- A RESTful Service module MUST contain the `FakeRequest` BDD test,
-* A web page module shoud consider the web page test, such as using [Selenium](www.seleniumhq.org),
+- A web page module shoud consider the web page test, such as using [Selenium](www.seleniumhq.org),
-* 不写测试的代码就是耍流氓
+- 不写测试的代码就是耍流氓
-* Each module need to satisfy the Commit Acceptance Policy [^CAP01]:
+- Each module need to satisfy the Commit Acceptance Policy [^CAP01]:
-   * The source commit message must contain a valid issue number(s),
+  - The source commit message must contain a valid issue number(s),
-   * All issues referenced in the commit message must be UNRESOLVED,
+  - All issues referenced in the commit message must be UNRESOLVED,
-   * All issues referenced in the commit message must be assigned to the committer.
+  - All issues referenced in the commit message must be assigned to the committer.
-* Every commit to any module need to be build and tested on CI server,
+- Every commit to any module need to be build and tested on CI server,
-* Committer will be noticed when the commit leaded a failure build or test,
+- Committer will be noticed when the commit leaded a failure build or test,
-* __Each code commit can be traced to the issue system__,
+- **Each code commit can be traced to the issue system**,
-* __Each issue can be traced to a series of commits__,
+- **Each issue can be traced to a series of commits**,
-* The environment of each iterative build should be independent,
+- The environment of each iterative build should be independent,
-* Continuous build, deployment and more...
+- Continuous build, deployment and more...

 # Limitation of Bitbucket Cloud Build-in Issue System

 If we want to build a library system (the project code is `LS`), we may separate the project into a series of repositories (modules) below:

-* `ls-core-restful`: A core RESTful service, including user management, book management, and borrowing management,
+- `ls-core-restful`: A core RESTful service, including user management, book management, and borrowing management,
-* `ls-web-user`: A web page system for user to send the borrowing request,
+- `ls-web-user`: A web page system for user to send the borrowing request,
-* `ls-web-admin`: A web page system for library staff to approve the borrowing request,
+- `ls-web-admin`: A web page system for library staff to approve the borrowing request,
-* `ls-core-model`: An infrastructure data model in JavaScript (or TypeScript) shared by two web page systems.
+- `ls-core-model`: An infrastructure data model in JavaScript (or TypeScript) shared by two web page systems.

 (This separation is only used for the example, it may not be a perfect module architecture)

 We create a project with code name `LS` in Bitbucket Cloud.